 What I’ve learned from this is that I didn’t do these tasks before simply because that was the way my husband and I divided the labor.
 I don’t supposed we were different from many couples – we each did what we were most comfortable doing.
 Getting divorced meant moving out of my comfort zone and most of the contractors and service people who’ve worked in my house, have been happy to teach me the basics, I just had to ask.

-Rule #5: Home maintenance is a learned skill not an innate ability.
+No one was born knowing how to maintain a home.
 Approach any service call to your house as a home maintenance training session.
 You’ll likely get better service because the technician will see that you are engaged and interested and you’ll be increasing your knowledge.

 Another reason that stops us from asking for help is feeling that we are imposing on someone.
 If that’s what you’re feeling, then ask yourself why.
 Are you asking them to do something for no charge that you really should be paying for?
 If that’s the case then you can offer compensation and be sure to discuss this before the task is done, not afterwards.
 If payment is not in your budget, you could ask for more helpers so it’s less of a burden for one person.
 You could also offer some of your time doing a task they may need in exchange.